Nxtra/wiremock-on-elastic-beanstalk/README.md

 Create the stack by running the following command.
 `./deploy.sh`

 You successfully setup your wiremock!
+Go to the AWS elastic beanstalk console and check it out!

 ![success](.images/light.png)

 ### Update
+If you do updates in the cloudformation template:
 `./update.sh`